GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/channel-list-components/swipe-actions-channels.md

 ### Swapping the Whole View

-If the user interface or logic don't match your app's requirements, you can easily create your own view and inject it in the place of the SDK's default one.
+If the user interface or logic don't match your app's requirements, you can easily create your own view and inject it in the place of the SDKs default one.
 In order to do that, similarly to other places in the SDK, you just need to implement the corresponding method of the `ViewFactory` in your own custom implementation.
 In this case, that's the `makeMoreChannelActionsView` method.

 ```swift
 func makeMoreChannelActionsView(